lightly-ai/NvidiaTLTActiveLearning/README.md

     -e /workspace/tlt-experiments/yolo_v4/specs/yolo_v4_minneapple.txt \
     -r /workspace/tlt-experiments/yolo_v4/experiment_dir_unpruned \
     --gpus 1 \
-    -k MY_KEY
+    -k YOUR_KEY
 ```

-Now that we have finetuned the object detector on our dataset, we can do inference to see how well it works.
+Now that you have finetuned the object detector on your dataset, you can do inference to see how well it works.

-Doing inference on the whole dataset has the advantage that we can figure out for which images the model performs poorly or has a lot of uncertainties.
+Doing inference on the whole dataset has the advantage that you can easily figure out for which images the model performs poorly or has a lot of uncertainties.

 ```
 tlt yolo_v4 inference \